 How we work

-Depending on the scope and nature of the project, EthnoEquity collaborates with other research agencies, consultants, and experts.
-Research outputs, especially from ethnographic and qualitative studies, also reflect our collaborative work ethic - where possible, we produce texts, visual materials, and other products with, rather than only about, research participants.
 EthnoEquity works with experienced field researchers who are familiar with local contexts, cultures, and languages.
 Among them are field researchers that EthnoEquity's founder and head of research, Veronica Sigamoney, has mentored and trained over the years.
-On occasion, EthnoEquity also creates space for postgraduate students from anthropology to apply and further develop their skills, notably in projects that align with their areas of specialization.
+On occasion, EthnoEquity also creates space for postgraduate students to apply and further develop their research skills in projects that align with their areas of specialisation.
 This contributes to knowledge sharing and capacity strengthening.

 Founder and Head of Research